nepp2/HPL/LOG.md

 This implies that structs are structurally typed, rather than nominally typed.
 I intended to have nominal typing though.

 Type aliases are a different feature.

-## 16:50

-I have now reverted the past few days of work ;_;

-The tests run again, but I still need to fix the struct polymorphism problem.

 # LOG - 29/01/2020